 - enable trainees to play leadership roles in medicine at local, regional, or national levels

-This ACGME-accredited two-year program is designed to prepare candidates for an academically oriented career that encompasses any combination of diagnosis, teaching, and research, and emphasizes the concept of lifelong learning.
+This ACGME-accredited two-year Neuropathology Fellowship Program is designed to prepare trainees for an academically-oriented career in Neuropathology that encompasses any combination of diagnosis, teaching, and research.

-The program is structured to meet this goal by exposing the fellow to an abundance of diversified case material, faculty members with a variety of clinical and research interests and capabilities, and a commitment to medical teaching, state of the art clinical and research laboratory facilities, and a graduated program of assigned responsibilities.
+The Neuropathology Fellowship Program is structured to meet this goal by exposing the fellow to an abundance of diversified case material, faculty members with a variety of clinical and research interests and capabilities and a commitment to medical teaching, state of the art clinical and research laboratory facilities, and a graduated program of assigned responsibilities.

 Fellows are involved in evaluating consultation cases submitted from more than 100 referring institutions.
 During the two-year training period, each fellow will participate directly in:

-- Evaluating more than 250 neuromuscular biopsy specimens (no numerical requirement by ACGME) and 400 neurosurgical biopsies (ACGME requirement 300)
+- Evaluating at least 150 neuromuscular biopsy specimens and 300 neurosurgical biopsies

 Ongoing areas of investigation include neurobiology of aging and dementia, cell biology of CNS neoplasia, and pathogenesis of neuromuscular disorders.

 Candidates must have satisfactorily completed AP-3 or AP/CP training in an ACGME-accredited residency program and must be eligible for a Texas full medical license or physician-in-training institutional permit.
 UT Southwestern does not sponsor H-1 visas for trainees.
 Successful candidates will be selected from among eligible applicants based on their preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
 We do not discriminate with regard to gender, race, age, religion, color, sexual orientation, gender identity, national origin, disability, or veteran status.

 - Financial support to attend conferences